 If you want to get somewhere else, you must run at least twice as fast as that!’

 Smarter, Not Harder

-The Red Queen Effect means we can’t be complacent or we’ll fall behind.
-To survive another day we have to run very fast and hard, we need to co-evolve with the systems we interact with.
+The Red Queen Effect means that staying in the same place is falling behind.
+Surviving another day means we have to co-evolve with the systems we interact with.

 Everyone from Entrepreneurs and Fortune 500 CEOs to best-selling authors and middle managers are embedded with their own Red Queen.
 Rather than run harder, wouldn’t it be nice to run smarter?